nazar-ospanov/ape-berkeley-v2/README.md

 - `Solve 15*3 and then hash the answer with SHA-512`
 - `Hash "data" with MD5 then SHA-512`

+### 🎮 **Web Game Automation**
+- `Go to https://ttt.puppy9.com/ and play tic-tac-toe until you win, then get the secret number`
+- `Play tic-tac-toe on the website https://example.com/tictactoe and extract the 14-digit secret`
+- `Automate tic-tac-toe game at https://game-site.com and find the congratulation message number`

 ## Agent Card

 The agent exposes three main skills: